pj0616/aws-devops-cdk/Readme.md

 https://blog.skbali.com/2018/11/aws-lambda-layer-example-in-python/

 ## Layers
 NOTE: the directory MUST be called `python`.
+The zipfile can be named anything, but the zipfile name is what you reference in CDK

 ```text
 cd $HOME